lassestahnke/CM2003_DL_Medical_Images/project/readme.md

 field might help with improving the long range predictions here.
 Also, a patched based training was used, due to memory limitations.
 This might have reduced the ability of the network to make long range predictions as well.

+Adding augmentation to the baseline model was also tested but did not improve the segmentation results substantially and thus, was excluded from this report.

 ### Binary classification
 |                  Loss                  |               Dice Score               |                  Precision                  |                  Recall                  |
 |:--------------------------------------:|:--------------------------------------:|:-------------------------------------------:|:----------------------------------------:|